Inist-CNRS/lodex/README.md

 - `loader`: Required - an array of loaders (which import your data) with their options

 - `mongo`: Optional - Allow to override the default mongo configuration given by ezMaster.
-You can override all or part of the config.
+You can override all or part of the config, available properties are :
-Composed of :

     - `host`: the host and port pointing to the mongo instance eg: `localhost:27017`
     - `dbName`: The name of the database eg: `lodex`